micahtml/Behavior-Tracker/README.md

 <h1>Behavior Data Tracker for Toddlers</h1>

-This is a program that is used to log the common behaviors of a child in order to better connect the source of any issues or incidents they may have.
+This is a program that is used to log the common behaviors of a child (more specifically my child) in order to better connect the source of any issues or incidents they may be having.

 Built using the Plotly python package and Excel Spreadsheets.